Basis of preparation

 Intangible fixed assets

 Goodwill is measured as the excess of the sum of the consideration transferred, the amount of any non-controlling interests in the acquiree, and the fair value of the acquirer’s previously held equity interest in the acquiree (if any) over the net of the acquisition date amounts of the identifiable assets acquired and liabilities assumed.
+Goodwill is determined based on a comprehensive purchase price allocation analysis supported by subject matter expert calculations.

 Goodwill is valued at cost less impairment.
 Goodwill is tested for impairment annually – or more often if there are indications for impairment.
 Impairment is the amount by which the book value of the goodwill of a cash-generating unit exceeds the recoverable amount, being the higher of (a) value in use and (b) fair value less cost to sell.
 The value in use is the present value of the cash flows which the unit is expected to generate.
 If the recoverable amount of the cash-generating unit is less than its carrying amount, the impairment loss is allocated first to reduce the carrying amount of any goodwill allocated to the unit and then to the other assets of the unit pro-rata based on the carrying amount of each asset in the unit.
 If impairment is incurred, the impairment is charged to the income statement.
 An impairment loss recognized for goodwill is not reversed in subsequent periods.